evennia/evennia/README.md

 	source_suffix = ['.rst', '.md']

 This allows you to write both `.md` and `.rst` files inside of the same project.

+## Development

+You can run the tests by running `tox` in the top-level of the project.

+We are working to expand test coverage, but this will at least test basic Python 2 and 3 compatability.

 ## Why a bridge?